dbt-labs/dbt-audit-helper/README.md

   is not recommended when building this macro into a CI cycle.)
 * `exclude_columns` (optional): Any columns you wish to exclude from the validation.
-* `primary_key`: The primary key of the model.
+* `primary_key`: The primary key of the model (or concatenated sql to create the primary key).
 Used to sort unmatched results for row-by-row validation.

 If you want to create test results that include columns from the model itself